Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 > [Info] If more than one defining attribute is assigned to the variant, you have to select a value for each defining attribute to add a variant.

 - [ADD ALL VALUES]
-  Click this button to add all available values to the corresponding attribute.
-This button is only displayed for attributes with the data type *TreeNode*.
+  Click this button to add all available values in the box for the corresponding defining attribute.
+This button is only displayed for attributes with the *TreeNode* data type.

 - [ADD VALUE]
-  Click this button to add a further value to the corresponding attribute and enter  or select the desired value.
+  Click this button to add a further row to the corresponding attribute where you can enter or select the desired value.

 - [ABORT]
-  Click this button to cancel adding variants and close the *Select Values* window.
+  Click this button to cancel adding variants and close the *Select Values* wizard window.

 - [NEXT]
   Click this button to proceed to the next step of adding variants.
-The *Summary* window is displayed.
+The *Summary* wizard window is displayed.

 ##### Summary

 ![Add multiple variants](/Assets/Screenshots/PIM/Products/List/Variants/AddMultipleVariants02.png "[Add multiple variants]")

+The box displays all product variants that will be created from the selected attribute values.
+For each possible combination of the selected attributes, a new variant is created.
+Variants that already exist will not be created even when they are listed in the box.

 **Variants that will be created (ignoring duplicated)**